sqwxl/harfang/README.md

 A social content posting and discussion site with a focus on simplicity and accessibility.\
 Inspired by Hacker News and Reddit.\
-Built with Django, HTMX, Hyperscript and Tailwind CSS
+Built with Django, HTMX, Alpine.js and Tailwind CSS

 </div>